kashyapn17/DS/README.md

 # Project 3: Review Scrapper (https://github.com/kashyapn17/DS/tree/master/ReviewScrapper)
 - Using Python and Flask, built a basic text scrapper that fetches the reviews of customers from flipkart site for various products and deployed it in Heroku cloud platform.

-# Project 4: Covid-19 Mask detection
-- Implemented a small scale face-mask detection algorithm which detects people who are wearing masks, not wearing masks and wearing it incorrectly.
-- Used a rented GPU on #Paperspace with machine type: P4000 with memory:30 GB and power of 8 CPUS.
-On Top of that used the TensorFlow object detection API of Faster-RCNN
-  InceptionV2 pre-trained on COCO.
-The project still needs to be tuned with more training data such as lighting conditions and time of the day.